Yokoi Kinkoku: Life

 Kinkoku was born in Ōmi Province, Kurita-gun, Shimogasa-mura (modern day Kusatsu-shi in Shiga Prefecture) to father Yokoi Kohei and mother known only by the clan name Yamada.
 His childhood name was Hayamatsu.
-In Meiwa 6 (1769), he began training under his mother's younger brother, Head Priest Enō, of Sōkin Temple in Ōsaka, Tenma, Kitano-mura (in the region of modern day Ōsaka-shi, Kita-ku and Chūbu).
+In Meiwa 6 (1769), he began training under his mother's younger brother, Head Priest Enō, of Sōkin Temple in Ōsaka, Tenma, Kitano-mura (in the region of modern-day Ōsaka-shi, Kita-ku and Chūbu).
 He was given the Buddhist name Sōyo Myōdō.

-There is some speculation the at the age of 13, Kinkoku went to Kyōto and studied under Yosa Buson; however, Kinkoku himself did not include this information in his autobiography.
+There is some speculation that at the age of 13, Kinkoku went to Kyōto and studied under Yosa Buson; however, Kinkoku himself did not include this information in his autobiography.
 Whether the pupil of Yosa Buson or not, Kinkoku was influenced by Buson's work later in his life.

 In 1775, Kinkoku left for Edo, allegedly growing tired of the stringent lifestyle.
 However, he was also an alleged troublemaker and was frequently punished for his misdeeds, which may be another reason for his decision to leave for Edo.
 While in Edo, Kinkoku entered the Zōjo-ji and simultaneously attended the Kanei-ji temple school.
 During that time, he studied Buddhism, Confucianism, Sanskrit, and other doctrines.
 Kinkoku was eventually expelled from the temple due to his misconduct, which allegedly included visiting the gay quarters of Edo.
 He then proceeded to Renkō-ji located in Ibaraki and then found himself in Shimosa (modern day Chiba).
 While in Shimosa, Kinkoku had a short-lived marriage.
 After divorcing his wife, Kinkoku joined the Gannin Bōzu Buddhist sect at a temple called Shōetsubō.

 Kinkoku briefly returned home before growing restless and leaving for Fushimi near Kyōto.
 At Fushimi, he was a pupil to Kōgetsuan Jakumon, and would study in Kyōto with Ryū Shōnin.
 While there, he also learned from Ryūzan Hōin of the Jōdo-shū and under Daidōbō of the Hossō Buddhist sect.